-- the Principal's Report and Head of Finance Report, which are presented at each meeting of the full Governing Body; - monitoring the school's overall performance against an agreed list of key performance indicators and targets which include the Government's headline measures for academic performance as well as measures relating to student recruitment, behaviour and staff and parental attitudes; - the monthly management accounts; - reports at each Governing Body meeting from its Committees, which consider issues in greater detail than is possible in full GB meetings; - a report at each Governing Body meeting from the Lead Governor for Safeguarding; - monitoring progress through ad hoc presentations from functional and departmental leaders e.g. May, Gesine Carter SENDCO, July, Jermaine Coleman (Diversity and Inclusion).
-These will continue; e.g. at the October meeting this term Jade Downey gave a presentation on KCSiE; and - all Governing Body and committee meetings are formally minuted, utilising the services of an external clerk.
+- the Principal's Report and Head of Finance Report, which are presented at each meeting of the full Governing Body; - monitoring the school's overall performance shown by the monthly management accounts, including key performance indicators and performance against budget; - reports at each Governing Body meeting from its committees, which consider issues in greater detail than is possible in full GB meetings; - a report at each Governing Body meeting from the Lead Governor for Safeguarding; - monitoring progress through ad hoc presentations from functional and departmental leaders e.g. at the October meeting Jade Coleman, Vice-Principal Pastoral, gave a presentation on KCSiE, and at our May meeting, Gesine Carter SENDCo gave a presentation on SEND provision at the school - ◆ all Governing Body and committee meetings are formally minuted, utilising the services of an external clerk.

-In accordance with its statutory responsibilities, the Governing Body approved a number of policies, including updates of the Safeguarding and Child Protection Policy and Procedures; the SEND Information Report; admission arrangements for 2023 entry; the Behaviour and Collective Worship policies; policies on teaching staff and non-teaching staff pay; and staff conduct, disciplinary and grievance procedures.
-The Governing Body also approved the new Early Career Teachers Policy.
+In accordance with its statutory responsibilities, the Governing Body approved a number of policies, including updates of the Safeguarding and Child Protection Policy and Procedures; Statement of procedures for dealing with allegations against staff; Designated Lead for LAC and PLAC; the SEND Information Report; Supporting Pupils with Medical Conditions Policy; admission arrangements for 2024 entry; the Behaviour Policy; Biometric Data Policy; First Aid Policy; policies on teaching staff and non-teaching staff pay; and staff conduct, disciplinary and grievance procedures.